tamersp25/docs/README.md

 To quickly run the test suite manually while you already have a docs instance running on port 3000 (via `yarn start`) you can run `yarn test:only` in another console.

+### JUnit Test Results

+All the test scripts are configured to output basic information to stdout and to also write a JUnit test result report at `test-results.xml`.
+The JUnit results should then be able to be visualized in CI pipelines like Jenkins or other tools.

 ### Pretty Test Results

 To generate a nice pretty interactive report of test results, you can run `yarn test`.